-The commands in this section are intended to be given only once at boot or in device production if you want to store the configurations in NVM.
+The commands in this chapter are intended to be given only once at boot or, alternatively, for example, in device production if you want to store the configurations to NVM.
 This can be done with the +CFUN=0 command.

-When the PTI modem firmware is used, the configuration can be stored in NVM with the %XFSSYNC command.
+When the PTI modem firmware is used, the configuration can be stored to NVM with the %XFSSYNC command.
 After giving the commands, the modem software automatically toggles the pins, depending on RF frequency and modem state.
 In other words, the application does not need to send these commands during modem active usage.

-6.1 COEXO pin control configuration %XCOEXO
+6.1 COEX0 pin control configuration %XCOEX0